What to pack for Barcelona in September

 Sunglasses

-Don’t forget to add your sunglasses to your packing list to Barcelona.
+Don’t forget to add your sunglasses to your packing list for Barcelona.
 I had my Rayban Aviators with me throughout my trip.

 Reusable water bottle